 Celebrating Halloween in Greece

 Halloween, with its spooky costumes and endless supply of candy, is a beloved holiday celebrated in many countries around the world on the 31st of October.
-In Greece, however, Halloween has never gained much popularity or traction.
+In Greece, however, Halloween is not nearly as popular as in countries like the USA, Canada or the UK.

-Some young Greeks, particularly in the biggest cities like Athens, may participate in Halloween parties and events.
-However, the Halloween holiday doesn’t have a strong presence in Greece, and many Greek people are not familiar with it.
+Some young Greeks, particularly in the biggest cities like Athens or Thessaloniki, may participate in Halloween parties and events.
+However, the Halloween holiday doesn’t have a strong presence in the rest of Greece, and many Greek people are not familiar with it.

 Let’s find out more about the origins of Halloween and why it’s not a big thing in Greece!